Facilities in the School of Film and Animation and MAGIC Spell Studios support research and entrepreneurial activities.

 An accelerated 4+1 MBA option is available to students enrolled in any of RIT’s undergraduate programs.
 RIT’s accelerated bachelor’s/master’s degrees can help you prepare for your future faster by enabling you to earn both a bachelor’s and an MBA in as little as five years of study.

-Cooperative education, internships, and other experiential learning opportunities are optional but strongly encouraged for graduate students in the BS in motion picture science.
+Cooperative education, internships, and other experiential learning opportunities are encouraged for students in the BS in motion picture science.

 The Future of Filmmaking

 RIT Motion Picture Science students drive engineering through their artistry, and expand their creativity through engineering.
 This unique program utilizes research, critical thinking,...

 Freshman Imaging Project I is the first of a two-course sequence.
 Through the exploration of concepts in physics, mathematics, and computer science, students will experience the creation of a system to address a contemporary technological need through the application of the principles of the scientific method.
 With the help of faculty and staff from different departments across campus, as well as external experts, students will plan and organize the effort, review current literature applicable to the posed technical challenge, apply hypotheses to address presented scientific questions, conduct experiments to assess technology options, integrate components to create a prototype, and confirm that the prototype and methods meet desired levels of performance.
 The students will develop a working knowledge of the scientific method and an appreciation for the value of teamwork in technical disciplines, develop the skills required to execute a large project, and increase proficiency in oral and written technical communication.
 (Academic Level 1, Degree Seeking students.)
 Lec/Lab 3 (Fall).

 General Education – Elective: Vision & Psychophysics